Gaskellgames/Unity_FolderSystem/README.md

 # How can I add more project folder designs?

-Simply add a new texture (256x256) into the Textures folder of the Folder System files, and the texture will auto-apply to any folder of the same ame.
+Simply add a new texture (256x256) into the Textures folder of the Folder System files, and the texture will auto-apply to any folder of the same name.

 <a href="https://imgur.com/aXK4quh.png"><img src="https://imgur.com/aXK4quh.png" title="source: imgur.com" /></a>